Oluwatobiloba-The-Analyst/pizza-sales-data-analysis/README.md

 - Bundle best-sellers with under-performers in promotion to move slow stock.
 - Promote high-performing pizzas during **Fridays and Saturdays** to maximize sales.
 - Review pricing and marketing strategies for **XL and XXL** sizes.
-- Create **combo offers** using top sellers to increase **AOV (Average Order Value)**, order quantity and move low performing inventory.
--Offer bundle discounts to increase AOV (Average Order Value).
+- Offer bundle discounts to increase AOV (Average Order Value).

 🔹 Product Strategy
-- Gather and analyze customer feedback on low-performing pizzas to determine next steps: improve, rebrand, or remove.
+- Gather and analyze customer feedback on low-performing pizzas to identify the problem and determine the next course of action
 - Address Under-performers, consider improving, re-branding, discounting, or removing them to reduce menu complexity and inventory waste.